dennisXZX/web-developer-notes/Node.js.md

 // register a listener, you can use both addListener() or on() to register a listener
 // when a 'messageLogged' event happens, the callback function will be executed emitter.on('messageLogged', (arg) => {
-  // the arg is the data raised from the event messageLogged console.log(arg)
+  // the arg is the data emitted from the event messageLogged event console.log(arg)
 })

-// raise an event with an object emitter.emit('messageLogged', {
+// emit an event with an object emitter.emit('messageLogged', {
   id: 1,
   url: 'http://dennis.com'